RayneZhang/FlowMatic/README.md

 ```

 ## Installation
 If you'd like to build from this repository, you must install [node.js](https://nodejs.org/en).

+Specifically, we recommend using the node version of ``v12.22.12``.
+You can use it via [nvm](https://github.com/nvm-sh/nvm).

 Then, from inside the project source directory, run:

 ```
 npm install .